0xScorpio/Certifications/CISSP/Domain-3-Security-Architecture-Engineering/Notes.md

 #### Multilevel Security Mode
 ![image](https://github.com/user-attachments/assets/33ee1928-0e08-4325-b580-145f2108e83c)

 # Security evaluation models
+To choose the security systems and products we will implement in our organization, we can use evaluation models.
+- The Orange Book: TCSEC / Trusted **Computer System** Evaluation Criteria (1980, DoD, part of Rainbow Books)
+- The Red Book: TNI / Trusted Network Interpretation (addresses Network Systems)

+- ITSEC (The European Information Technology Security Evaluation Criteria): First successful international model.
+Contains a lot of references from the Orange Book, but are both retired now.
+- International Common Criteria (ISO/IEC 15408):
+  - Common Criteria evaluations are performed on BOTH computer security products and systems.
+It must verify the target's security features through:
+    - Target of Evaluation (TOE): The product/system that is the subject of the evaluation.
+    - Protection Profile (PP): A document which identifies security requirements for a class fo security devices.
+Products canc omply with more than one PP. Customers looking for particular types of products can focus on those products certified against the PP that meet their requirements.
+    - Security Target (ST): A document that identifies the security principles of the target of evaluation.
+The ST may have one or more PPs.
+  - Evaluation Assurance Level (EAL): How did the system/product score on testing?
+    - EAL1: Functionally TESTED.
+    - EAL2: Structurally TESTED.
+    - EAL3: Methodically TESTED and CHECKED.
+    - EAL4: Methodically designed, TESTED and REVIEWED.
+    - EAL5: Semi-formally DESIGNED and TESTED.
+    - EAL6: Semi-formally VERIFIED DESIGN and TESTED.
+    - EAL7: Formally VERIFIED DESIGN and TESTED.
+> [!TIP]
+> Fun Stress Method Medical-Doctors Seem Somewhat Verifiably Foolish
+>
+> Functionally, Structurally, Methodically, Methodically Designed, Semi-formally, Semi-formally Designed Verified, Formally

 # Secure design principles
+- Least Privilege: minimum necessary access.
+- Need to Know: Even if you have access, if you don't need to know, then you shouldn't access the data.
+- Separation of Duties: More than 1 individual on one single task - intended to prevent fraud and error.
+- Defense in Depth
+- Secure defaults: think security baselines.
+Determined by risk analysis and usability tests.
+- Fail securely: If the system fails, it stays at least as secure as it was before the failure
+- Keep it simple

+### Threat Modeling
+- PASTA / Process for Attack Simulation and Threat Analysis (Attacked-focused)
+  - 7 step process that aligns business objectives and technical requirements.
+  - Dynamic threat identification, helps develop an asset-centric mitigation strategy.
+    1. Definition of Objectives
+    2. Definition of Technical Scope
+    3. Application Decomposition and Analysis
+    4. Threat Analysis
+    5. Weakness/Vulnerability Analysis
+    6. Attack Modeling & Simulation
+    7. Risk Analysis/Management

+- STRIDE / (Developer-focused)
+  - Spoofing: Authenticity
+  - Tampering: Integrity
+  - Repudiation: Non-repudiability
+  - Information disclosure: Confidentiality
+  - DoS: Availability
+  - Elevation of Privilege: Authorization

 # Secure system design concepts
 # Managing the information system lifecycle
 # Secure Access Service Edge